mayerrobert/Primes/PrimeLisp/solution_2/README.md

 So, to summarize: `mayerrobert-cl-hashdot` does not use compile-time evaluation, the evaluation happens *before* compile-time.

+---

-`PrimeSieveBitops.lisp` doesn't use a bit vector but a machine word array and some bit operations to get and set bits.
+`PrimeSievebitops.lisp` doesn't use a bit vector but a machine word array and some bit operations to get and set bits.
 Algorithm is base with 0 for primes.

 It uses dense bit setting loops based on the ideas in https://github.com/PlummersSoftwareLLC/Primes/pull/680 .
 The generated cond form that contains the dense bit-setting-loops for low factors will be printed to the screen after uncommenting line 321.

-PrimeSieveBitops.lisp also amends sbcl's peephole optimizer with a pattern that combines successive `OR` instructions with the same target register and immediate source operands of size signed-byte-32 or smaller.
+`PrimeSievebitops.lisp` also amends sbcl's peephole optimizer with a pattern that combines successive `OR` instructions with the same target register and immediate source operands of size signed-byte-32 or smaller.

 For Common Lisp bit ops see https://lispcookbook.github.io/cl-cookbook/numbers.html#bit-wise-operation

+---

 `PrimeSieveModulo.lisp` (I think) uses the extreme loop unrolling method as explained in https://github.com/PlummersSoftwareLLC/Primes/pull/641 .